 Stop by St. Mark's most weeks and you'll find a little bit of each, with the way-station of the weekly Eucharist illuminating each facet of that threefold image of formation.
 Check the calendar for invitations to formation through varied worship, service, study and conversation, leadership opportunities and much more.

 - The Episcopal Branch of the Jesus Movement where we ask questions, explore why "church" does the things it does, and why we do them the way that we do them.
 We share our wonderings and experiences.

 - Theology Afield gives us an opportunity to meet in a relaxed setting away from the the "usual" church meeting room, and have conversation at the intersection of theology and life-as-it-is.

-Seasonal opportunities include:
+Seasonal opportunities in 2019 included:

 - Preparing for the End of Life series in which, among other things, we'll do some "how to" work: prepare directives and a will, write your own obituary, and plan your own funeral.